HewlettPackard/gl-mcp/README.md

 ## What's in this Repository?

-🚧 **Under Development**: This repository currently contains the project structure and documentation for HPE GreenLake MCP servers.
-The actual server implementations will be added in upcoming releases.

-When complete, this repository will contain production-ready MCP servers for HPE GreenLake platform services.
-Each server will provide AI assistants with secure, read-only access to specific GreenLake APIs, enabling natural language interactions with your HPE infrastructure.
+This repository contains production-ready MCP servers for HPE GreenLake platform services.
+Each server provides AI assistants with secure, read-only access to specific GreenLake APIs, enabling natural language interactions with your HPE infrastructure.

 ### Key Features